International Education Projects: Senegal

 United States Agency for International Development

-The project facilitates policy dialogue and supports institutional framework design at regional and national levels for a standards-based certification system and professional development program for teachers.
+In addition, our work used specific reading and math education evaluation tools to track students' progress in their first year of middle school at baseline, mid-term, and final assessments.
+The project facilitated policy dialogue and supported institutional framework design at regional and national levels for a standards-based certification system and professional development program for teachers.

 FHI360 / U.S. Agency for International Development (USAID)

-- Curriculum and Instruction: improving the quality of middle school education by implementing a new curriculum that covers civic education and the world of work, introducing teachers to teaching/learning assessment methods capable of enhancing student mastery of individual learning objectives
+- Curriculum and Instruction: improved the quality of middle school education by implementing a new curriculum that covers civic education and the world of work, introducing teachers to teaching/learning assessment methods capable of enhancing student mastery of individual learning objectives

 - Governance and Management: improved management and governance in education, increasing parental, business, and local community participation in governance